wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 vi Dockerfile.build
 ```

-You can use the following Dockerfile for building Docker image and create Docker containers for creating project war file.
+You can use the following Dockerfile to build Docker images and create Docker containers for creating project war files.

 ```Dockerfile
 FROM maven:3.8.1-jdk-8 as maven-java-node